rsayers/genome/README.md

-Raw data from 23andme and AncetryDNA
+Raw data from 23andme and AncestryDNA